levaidaniel/login_ykhmac/README.md

 # login\_ykhmac
 OpenBSD authentication type using YubiKey HMAC-SHA1 challenge-response mode
+# Login Class options
+* x-ykhmac-state\_dir: string
+  Global state directory.
+* x-ykhmac-standalone: boolean
+  Standalone or combined mode.
+It's a capability boolean, shouldn't have any values specified (i.e. the option's presence turns standalone mode on).
 # Setup
 ## Prerequisites
 ### Packages
 * ykpers
 * libyubikey
 ### YubiKey serial number
-Printed on the key itself, or can be queried with `ykinfo -s`.
+Printed on the key itself or can be queried with `ykinfo -s`.
 State files used by the authentication program are named as the serial number, all one word, the complete 8 digits.
 ### YubiKey HMAC-SHA1 challenge-response key configured in one of the YubiKey slots
 See YubiKey documentation on how to set this up.